 4. Manage stress as best you can.

-Consider a stress management workshop to help you learn better coping methods, or try a relaxing activity such as yoga, meditation or deep breathing exercises.
+Consider a virtual stress management workshop to help you learn better coping methods, or try a relaxing activity such as yoga, meditation or deep breathing exercises.

 5. Kick the cigarette habit.